“Attract what you expect. Reflect what you desire. Become who you respect. Mirror who you admire” – Greg Reid-

 Happiness = Thankful + Positive Expectations + Healthy

-Master of Liberal Arts (ALM) in Sustainability Management - Harvard University, Extension School (2018), Cambridge, MA
+Master of Liberal Arts (ALM) in Sustainability Management - Harvard University, Division of Continuing Education (2018), Cambridge, MA

 INDEPENDENT RESEARCH CAPSTONE - "The Application of the Circular Economy to the Acquisition of an Aircraft Carrier for the U.S. Navy: Design Defense Products for Recovery and Resource Efficiency"

-This research study focus on the application of the concept of the CE to the acquisition of an aircraft carrier for the U.S. Navy because there is the need to find out how DOD can incur cost savings by optimizing resource efficiency, eliminate waste, recycle and recover material through-out the acquisition framework when acquiring defense products (military systems), in order to keep acquisition programs under budget, on schedule, and on scope, so the DOD won’t over spend taxpayer’s money when acquiring defense products.
+This research study focus on the application of the concept of the CE to the acquisition of an aircraft carrier for the U.S. Navy because there is the need to find out how the U.S. Department of Defense (DOD) can incur cost savings by optimizing resource efficiency, eliminate waste, recycle and recover material through-out the acquisition framework when acquiring defense products (military systems), in order to keep acquisition programs under budget, on schedule, and on scope, so the DOD won’t over spend taxpayer’s money when acquiring defense products.

 Master of Business Administration (MBA): Leadership and Management - University of La Verne (2010), LA Verne, CA